 The TAU Bioinformatics unit deals with a wide range of Bioinformatics topics, including genomics and high-throughput and structural biology.
-Our mission is to consult to various researchers using the skills we developed for more than a decade.
-Our main collaborations are with the biomed community at TAU and related hospitals, exact sciences and any researcher interested in Bioinformatics.
+Our mission is to consult to various researchers using the skills we developed for more than a decade, from experiment design to Bioinformatics analysis.
+Our main collaborations are with the Bio-Med community at TAU and related hospitals, exact sciences and any researcher interested in Bioinformatics consultation.
 In addition, we consult to Bio-Tech companies (by contracts through Ramot).
-Many collaboration projects are being published in scientific articles.
+Most of the collaboration projects are being published in scientific articles.

 Questions related to various genomics and structure biology topics, such as high-throughput experiments, gene regulation, gene functional annotations, pathways, protein modeling, mutation analysis, phylogeny, etc. are routinely being addressed and answered.
 Often, questions of genomics origin are directed to structural biology answers and vise versa.
 In addition, the TAU Bioinformatics unit collaborates as PIs in grant applications.